DRDIO/Chatlr/README.md

 Introduction
 ------------

-Chatlr is a web chat powered by node.js, socket.io, connect, and oauth verified users.
+Chatlr is a realtime chat powered by node.js, socket.io, and connect with Tumblr OAuth verification.

 Installation
 ------------